• FAQ

 3. What counts as a service hour?

 • Any service you are providing to the school or outside community without pay.
+Details about what counts and how to document the hours are listed on the form.

 4. Will there be opportunities to collect service hours during the school year at school?